OWMC/scroll-depth/README.md

 The script considers the scroll depth in relation to the `article` element.
 Not the entirety of the window.
 As we are focused on how much of an article a user has seen and we are not interested in if the user has seen other things on the page (out of scope).

-I added a checkpoint for 0%, not required in the brief.

 ## Requirements

 Requires a page containing one `article` element, within a container `div` which has the ID `post-content` (as per the Metro article template).